-In 264 BC, Rome and Carthage went to war for the first time.
-This conflict, known as the First Punic War, would rage for over twenty years and have a significant impact on the course of Roman history.
+In 264 BC, Rome and Carthage went to war over control of Sicily, a strategic island in the Mediterranean.
+Known as the First Punic War, this conflict would last for over two decades, and saw a series of dramatic battles on both land and sea.

-The First Punic War was fought between Rome and Carthage, two powerful empires that dominated the western Mediterranean region.
+Rome and Carthage were both powerful empires that dominated the western Mediterranean region.

 Rome was a republic located in present-day Italy, while Carthage was an empire based in present-day Tunisia.